lickorice/shalltear/README.md

 ## Changelog
 ### `v0.0.3b`
 - `s!plantprices` message now shows time before next interval.
+- `s!farm` now sends an Embed.
 - Add crop shorthands, such as `TRNP` for Turnip, `PMKN` for Pumpkin, etc. These shorthands can be used to refer to the crops in command usage.
+- Add `s!setfarmname` command, which changes the farm's name if you pay a set price (default is 100 gil).
 ### `v0.0.2b`
 - Introduce new plants Potato, Pumpkin, and Grapes.
 - Introduce scaled plot purchasing.